In 2024, the top 10% of earners owned roughly 66% of the total wealth in the United States, while the bottom 50% had 2.5%.

 If you’d like to get involved and support co-ops, there are multiple ways to do so.
 Depending on how much time and capital you have, you could:

-• Start a new co-op: Anyone can start a co-op for something they are passionate about.
-However, it’s essential to do your research and understand precisely what hoops you’ll have to jump through to make it a reality.
-Some laws might restrict your ability to start a co-op in your state.
-For example, Mississippi only allows agricultural or electrical co-ops.
+- Start a new co-op: Anyone can start a co-op for something they are passionate about.
+However, it’s essential to do your research and understand precisely what hoops you’ll have to jump through to make your co-op dream a reality.

 Support the Co-op Movement Through NCBA CLUSA